-- i.
-Patient/client safety - 13.
-Produce a rationale for intervention choices and critique intervention choices for appropriateness using metacognitive strategies - 14.
-Effectively instruct and execute therapeutic techniques, therapeutic exercises and functional training for various patient populations in a safe manner to address specific impairments. - 15.
-Construct, critique, and Implement an appropriate modification to intervention based on patient response in real time - 16.
-Formulate, using metacognitive strategies, self-performance, patient response to intervention, and effects of modifications needed, from the mock patient scenario - 17.
-Demonstrate effective communication techniques to: - ensure patient understanding of the specific intentions and goals regarding specific intervention techniques & strategies, - processes & procedures of intervention techniques, - correct performance of exercises and intervention strategies. - and attain informed consent with all components necessary. - 18.
-Demonstrate effective documentation skills regarding patient interventions in a manner that meets professional standards and effectively communicates patient status, intervention provided, and response to intervention. - 19.
-Formulate the appropriate billable units and CPT intervention codes for a given treatment session. - 20.
-Demonstrate correct and safe use of selected exercise equipment in accordance with the POC. - 21.
-Value and appreciate the need for a clean and orderly clinic/classroom environment and the relationship to patient safety and effective care. - 22.
-Perform cleaning and basic organizational operations to maintain an orderly lab/clinic working area following cleaning schedules utilizing techniques to ensure cleanliness of equipment and tables according to professional standards. - 23.
-Organize & prepare for lecture and lab sessions by having all pertinent equipment ready, prepped and available, and wearing the appropriate clothes for the planned activities. - 24.
-Receive constructive feedback from faculty and classmates in a positive manner. - 25.
-Value teamwork and the important contribution of each colleague to the learning process. - 26.
+- processes & procedures of intervention techniques, - correct performance of exercises and intervention strategies. - and attain informed consent with all components necessary. - 24.
+Demonstrate effective documentation skills regarding patient interventions in a manner that meets professional standards and effectively communicates patient status, intervention provided, and response to intervention. - 25.
+Demonstrate correct and safe use of selected exercise equipment in accordance with the POC. - 26.
+Value and appreciate the need for a clean and orderly clinic/classroom environment and the relationship to patient safety and effective care. - 27.
+Perform cleaning and basic organizational operations to maintain an orderly lab/clinic working area following cleaning schedules utilizing techniques to ensure cleanliness of equipment and tables according to professional standards. - 28.
+Organize & prepare for lecture and lab sessions by having all pertinent equipment ready, prepped and available, and wearing the appropriate clothes for the planned activities. - 29.
+Receive constructive feedback from faculty and classmates in a positive manner. - 30.
+Value teamwork and the important contribution of each colleague to the learning process. - 31.
 Appreciate working with assigned lab or presentation partners in a positive and constructive manner in order to accomplish tasks.

-Course Outline or Schedule:
+Course Schedule: